JinraeKim/SimulationLogger.jl/README.md

 ```

 ## `@onlylog`
-This macro logs the annotated variable, and also executes the followed expression *only when loggin data*.
+This macro logs the annotated variable, and also executes the followed expression *only when logging data*.
 ### Example
 ```julia
 @Loggable function dynamics!(dx, x, p, t)